Swimming, Boating and Water Skiing

 Spring Meadow Lake in Helena

-The Cardboard Cup Regatta at Spring Meadow Lake is a family fun event sponsored by Montana Fish, Wildlife & Parks, the U.S. Forest Service, Northern Region and the Mikal Kellner Foundation for Animals.
+The Cardboard Cup Regatta at Spring Meadow Lake is a family fun event sponsored by the Montana Fish Wildlife and Parks, the US Forest Service, Northern Region and the Mikal Kellner Foundation for Animals.
 Building a boat requires some imagination, there are no size restrictions and the boat may be as big or small as the participants wish.
 However, the boat must be made of corrugated cardboard and pass a boat inspection before racing.
 No matter how fast, slow, big or small, sensible or outrageous, the first rule is to have fun.
 Come out to Spring Meadow Lake and join the excitement; this event is as much fun to watch as it is to participate in.